Wedding Dress Preservation, Explained (& No, It's Not Just Dry Cleaning)

 Wedding dress preservation involves a series of special cleaning techniques that can detect and wipe out all stains, followed by specific packaging techniques.
 From why you should do it to who you should get it done by to how it all goes down and how to do it on your own, we are here to explain the ins and outs of wedding dress preservation.

-Your wedding day can be quite a day.
-And the more hectic the day, the more likely you'll stain your attire.
+Your wedding day can be quite a day, and the more hectic the day, the more likely you'll stain your attire.
 So, from wine stains to cake stains to makeup stains, your dress most probably has them all.
 And these stains won't just stay stains; as time passes, they will start to brown and discolor your dress.
 Preventing your white dress from turning into a patchy brown dress preservation is the answer.
 Plus, we are sure you don't want to see the wedding dress you paid a lot of money for turn into something you don't even recognize.

 So much more than just dresses, wedding dresses have the potential to become heirlooms, customized lingerie, or be stitched into a completely different form of clothing.
 So, to make your dress look like it was truly worn only once or on zero occasions, make sure to have it preserved.

-Knowing who to go to
+Know who to go to for wedding dress preservation

 Dress preservation differs from dry cleaning, so when picking a place, keep in mind to look further than your regular dry cleaning place.
 While some dry cleaners offer dress preservation services, others don't.
 And if you are going to the dry cleaners for a dress preservation service, make sure to ask them which solvent they use, if it is compatible with your dress, and if they offer the correct storage mechanism that fits the fabric and make of your dress.
 Also, check that the service about to be done is not the generic dry cleaning procedure.
 Dress preservation is customized depending on the intricacies of your dress, so have a specialist assess your dress.